 Afterwards, measure the length of your gutters for downspout locations as the number of downspouts can affect your gutter’s ability to handle water.
 In fact, according to experts, increasing from one downspout to two can double the gutters’ capacity to handle runoff rainwater without overflowing.

 Make your search for a gutter and insurance restoration contractor easier by turning Polk Contracting, Inc. As one of the area’s top roofing and siding contractors, Polk Contracting can provide you with exceptional solutions to all your home improvement needs.
 With our quality products from the most trusted brands, and our skilled, professional crew, we’ll make sure your project is completed to quality specifications.
-We proudly serve homeowners in Bel Air, MD, and all of Harford, Cecil and Baltimore Counties.
+We proudly serve homeowners in Harford County and surrounding areas.
 Call us today at (410) 994-2801 or fill out this contact form to schedule your evaluation.